Updated:

 Zuckerberg in Facebook-Cambridge Analytica Scandal Research Paper

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-By default, society views leaders as problem solvers, innovators, and individuals who take responsibility for their actions and those of their employees regardless of whether the consequences are either good or bad.
-Ethical leadership is a construct of leadership that is directed by virtuous behavior and moral development (Othman & Rahman, 2014).
-Therefore, ethical leaders tend to uphold a more universal standard of moral conduct.
 Ethical leadership usually presents itself in times of corporate scandals where the company’s stakeholders and the public question the morals of the managers.
-In today’s transparent social-media-driven world, high profile executives are occasionally summoned to explain their morals in how they do business.
+In today’s transparent social-media-driven world, high-profile executives are occasionally summoned to explain their morals in how they do business.
 A recent scenario is the Facebook-Cambridge Analytica data scandal in which the Founder and CEO of Facebook, Mark Zuckerberg, was summoned to explain the data breach.
 This paper aims to examine how Mark Zuckerberg portrayed his ethical leadership skills in the Facebook-Cambridge Analytica data scandal.

-Description of the situation
+Description of the Situation

 Will technology firms ever take ethics seriously?
 The Facebook-Cambridge Analytica data scandal is the largest public relations crisis that Facebook has faced (Fuller, 2018).
 It all began in 2014 when Alexander Kogan, a University of Cambridge researcher, developed an application known as “thisisyourdigitallife.”
 It is estimated that about 270, 000 Facebook users downloaded the application and consequentially gave away their profile details including that of their Facebook friends, therefore, Kogan had access to the details of 50 million people (Graham-Harrison & Cadwalladr, 2018).
-Kogan shared this information with Cambridge Analytica, a data mining and political strategy company without the users’ knowledge.
-The idea of Cambridge Analytica was to glean people’s Facebook likes so that it could have a better understanding of their personality (hobbies, comments, gender, sexual orientation, political views, and religion), thereby more effectively target political advertising.
-The concept used can be referred to as psychographic profiling (Fuller, 2018).
-The psychographic data obtained from the analyses was later integrated into Donald Trump’s presidential campaign.

 In 2015, Christopher Wylie, a whistleblower, reported and submitted evidence of the scheme to the New York Times and the Guardian (Graham-Harrison & Cadwallad, 2018).
 After the scandal was publicized, Facebook approached Alexander Kogan and Cambridge Analytica and requested that they delete the information they had acquired improperly.
 However, the parties never deleted this information and Facebook never bothered to follow up to ascertain whether they had deleted it.
 Therefore, this reflects how Facebook made it simple for data developers like Kogan to be granted access to private user profile data and even share it.
 Moreover, by 2018, Facebook had still never informed people on the breach regardless of it being aware that Cambridge Analytica had had this information for more than two years.
-As a result, Facebook violated several principles of technology ethics, which primarily includes breaking the terms and conditions it has with its users.
+As a result, Facebook violated several principles of technology ethics, which primarily include breaking the terms and conditions it has with its users.

-Background of the ethical problem
+Background of the Ethical Problem

-Facebook users prefer signing into other websites and applications using the Facebook login tool rather than the websites’ or applications’ independent registration method.
-This is because the Facebook option is less cumbersome.
-What remains unknown to the users is that by using the Facebook login option, they give up some of their personal information such as religion, political preferences, comments, emails, and locations, to these other websites.
 In 2014, a University of Cambridge researcher created an application, “Thisisyourdigitallife”, in which Facebook’s Application Programme Interface (API) lets developers similar to Kogan access user profiles (Graham-Harrison & Cadwalladr, 2018).
 It mined the Facebook profile data of its registered users thereby gathering information of more than 50 million Facebook users.
 At this time, Facebook had not yet revised its privacy contract; therefore, it allowed software developers to access user information.
 Mark Zuckerberg’s apologetic statement evidenced this gap in Facebook policies.
 In his interview with CNN, he stated that:

 “We have a responsibility to protect your data, and if we can’t, then we don’t deserve to serve you (Solon & Helmore, 2018).”